goodop/Public/README.md

 $ python3 client.py
 ```
 ### Edit The Script
-Change Your Email and Password <a href="https://github.com/goodop/Public/blob/main/Data/login.json">here</a>
+Input Your token or change Your Email and Password <a href="https://github.com/goodop/Public/blob/main/Data/login.json">here</a>

 ### Input apikey
 Free apikey: ```imjustgood```